plan-systems/design-docs/proof-of-correctness.md

     2. A newly generated community key is distributed to **C**'s members via a persistent data channel using asymmetric encryption (the community admin that issues a new community key separately "sends" the key to each member in **C**'s member registry channel, encrypting the new key with the recipient members's latest public key, which is also available in the member registry channel)
 8. **C**'s "member registry channel" is defined as a log containing each member's UUID and current crypto "epoch":
 ```
-// Represents a public "rev" of a community member's crypto
+// Represents a public "rev" of a community member's community-public info
 type MemberEpoch struct {
    MemberID          UUID
    EpochInfo         EpochInfo